I. M. Pei: Childhood

 I. M. Pei's ancestry traces back to the Ming dynasty, when his family moved from Anhui to Suzhou.
-The family made their wealth in medicinal herbs, then proceeded to join the ranks of the scholar-gentry.
-Ieoh Ming Pei was born on April 26, 1917, to Tsuyee and Lien Kwun, and the family moved to Hong Kong one year later.
-The family eventually included five children.
-As a boy, Pei was very close to his mother, a devout Buddhist who was recognized for her skills as a flautist.
-She invited him (and not his brothers or sisters) to join her on meditation retreats.
+The family made their wealth in medicinal herbs, then joined the ranks of the scholar-gentry.
+Pei Ieoh Ming was born on April 26, 1917, to Tsuyee and Lien Kwun, and the family moved to Hong Kong one year later.
+It eventually included five children.
+As a boy, Pei was very close to his mother, a devout Buddhist, who was recognized for her skills as a flautist.
+She invited him, but not his brothers or sisters, to join her on meditation retreats.
 His relationship with his father was less intimate.
 Their interactions were respectful but distant.

 Pei's ancestors' success meant that the family lived in the upper echelons of society, but Pei said his father was "not cultivated in the ways of the arts".
 The younger Pei, drawn more to music and other cultural forms than to his father's domain of banking, explored art on his own.
 "I have cultivated myself," he said later.

 Pei studied in St. Paul's College in Hong Kong as a child.
 When Pei was 10, his father received a promotion and relocated with his family to Shanghai.
 Pei attended St. John's Middle School, the secondary school of St. John's University that was run by Anglican missionaries.
 Academic discipline was rigorous; students were allowed only one half-day each month for leisure.
 Pei enjoyed playing billiards and watching Hollywood movies, especially those of Buster Keaton and Charlie Chaplin.
-He also learned rudimentary English skills by reading the Bible and novels by Charles Dickens.
+He also learned rudimentary English by reading the Bible and novels by Charles Dickens.

 Shanghai's many international elements gave it the name "Paris of the East".
 The city's global architectural flavors had a profound influence on Pei, from The Bund waterfront area to the Park Hotel, built in 1934.
 He was also impressed by the many gardens of Suzhou, where he spent the summers with extended family and regularly visited a nearby ancestral shrine.
 The Shizilin Garden, built in the 14th century by a Buddhist monk and owned by Pei's uncle Bei Runsheng, was especially influential.
-Its unusual rock formations, stone bridges, and waterfalls remained etched in Pei's memory for decades.
 He spoke later of his fondness for the garden's blending of natural and human-built structures.

 Soon after the move to Shanghai, Pei's mother developed cancer.
-As a pain reliever, she was prescribed opium, and assigned the task of preparing her pipe to Pei.
+She was prescribed opium for pain and assigned the task of preparing her pipe to Pei.
 She died shortly after his thirteenth birthday, and he was profoundly upset.
-The children were sent to live with extended family; their father became more consumed by his work and more physically distant.
+The children were sent to live with extended family, as their father became more consumed by his work.
 Pei said: "My father began living his own separate life pretty soon after that."
 His father later married a woman named Aileen, who moved to New York later in her life.